Penis becomes flaccid during intercourse

 Advanced ultrasound scanning of the penis and pelvis

 With high-resolution ultrasound, I assess tissue, vessels and any plaques (Peyronie’s).
 I can also assess the blood flow in the penis to see if this is the problem.
 It’s painless and gives a clear picture of what I need to treat.
-When appropriate, I will take before/after measurements so you can see your progress in black and white.
+Where appropriate, I will take before/after measurements so you can see your progress in black and white.

 Nerve and pain diagnostics